 “Sizzling physical encounters create trust, understanding, and eventually love between an avenger and a humanitarian on opposite paths to justice.”
 Kirkus Book Reviews

-“In this gritty launch of the Band of Sisters romantic suspense series, Stewart plays adeptly with the reader’s emotions.”
+“In this gritty launch of the romantic suspense series, Stewart plays adeptly with the reader’s emotions.”
 Publishers Weekly

 “Justice is just awesome, there are no other words to describe her.
 I was completely taken in by the story and could not stop reading.
 Diana Munoz Stewart has made her mark and I can’t wait to read the next book in the series.” – Night Owl Reviews TOP PICK